ThuyKat/JavaScript/README.md

 2. Browser looks into each tage in HTML and converts them into objects.
 Its like < div > tag is parents object of < p > tag.
 This creates a DOM - Document Object Model tree.
 The browser breaks the tree and render the view based on it.
 Different to HTML, with JS, we have chance to modify the nodes of DOM tree : add new nodes, remove nodes, edit notes.
 This changes the view rendered by the browser.
 JS allows us to execute dynamic DOM tree on browser
 3. JS is used for client side web development: with jQuery, AngularJS, React; it also used for server side development: with Node Js, Express; browser extension, desktop, mobile, IOT applications

-## Variable: declaration (var) and definition (=)
+## Variable: declaration (var - function-scoped variable) and definition (=)
 - Declaration: no type declaration required.
 - Common type: number ( double, no integers - this is all floating point numbers), string ( no char type, only String type), boolean, undefined, null, symbol
 - When we just declare the variable, its value is undefined (not yet filled).
 When we intend to leave the value empty, we define it as null ( not available).
 - the typeof operator: return type of a variable.
-Note: type of null is object.
+Note: type of null is object, type of undefined is undefined.
+So to check if something is null use === .
+The reason why we dont use == because null == undefined.
 ```js
 var a = 5;
 var b = 10;